laguna humantay trek

 Arriving at the Trailhead

-Instead of arriving at the closest town to Laguna Humantay, we stopped at the town a little bit south called Challacancha.
-Although it was flat for the majority of the trail, it added on around 2.5 to 3 miles for us that day.
+Instead of arriving at the closest town to this hike, we stopped at the town a little bit south, Challacancha.
+Although the trail was flat for the majority of it, it added around 2.5 to 3 miles for us that day.

-As I said, this was fine and a perfect way to get warmed up to this high altitude again after a couple of weeks off.
+As I said, this was a perfect way to get warmed up to this high altitude again after a couple of weeks off.

 Once we got to the town of Soyrapampa, we stopped for a long lunch and a light nap.
 We then began our short trek up to Laguna Humantay.